Jonathan Morris (commentator): Post-priesthood

 Shortly after leaving the priesthood, Morris co-founded Morris & Larson Advisors, an executive coaching firm.
 Morris continues to work as a contributor for Fox News.

 In July 2020, Morris announced he was engaged to 37-year-old Kaitlyn Folmer, a reporter with ABC News.
-The couple was married in October 2020, at St Patrick's Cathedral in New York City.
+The couple were married in October 2020, at St Patrick's Cathedral in New York City.

 Work

 From 2002 to 2004, Morris worked as a theological adviser in the making of Mel Gibson's motion picture The Passion of the Christ.

 During the final illness of Pope John Paul II in March 2005, and his death the following 5 April, Morris provided reports and analysis for CNN, the Fox News Channel, the BBC, and Sky News, and he was interviewed by Bill Hemmer, Larry King, Shepard Smith, Anderson Cooper, and Christiane Amanpour, among others.
 Shortly thereafter, Morris received offers from several networks to contribute follow-up reports, and he began working for the Fox News Channel.
 In accepting the offer to work with the network, he proposed to cover not just Vatican news events, but to also analyze wider news stories from an ethical dimension.

 Since April 2005, Morris' work has expanded to include reports beyond the scope of the Vatican.
 He has been interviewed on several Fox News Channel programs, including Fox & Friends, Dayside, Hannity and Colmes, The Live Desk with Martha MacCallum, and The O'Reilly Factor.
 He has also contributed to the Fox Business Network and Fox News.com's on-line news roundtable, The Strategy Room.

 Morris began a recurring segment for Fox News Channel's late night news/comedy show Red Eye in May 2009.
 For this segment, called Father Knows Best, Morris answered questions from viewers on religious and faith-related issues.
 He was also a regular news contributor for the show.
 That same year, he also became a contributor to The Wall Street Journal.

 In March 2010, Morris was interviewed as a theological adviser for the History Channel special The Real Face of Jesus?, a documentary that followed a team of computer and 3D specialists as they uncovered forensic data from the Shroud of Turin, extrapolating a new picture of the face of the man from the shroud.

 In 2012 Morris became the program director of The Catholic Channel on Sirius XM Satellite Radio, a position he held until 2015.

 Morris has written The Promise: God's Purpose and Plan for When Life Hurts and God Wants You Happy: From Self-Help to God's Help.
 His newest book is The Way of Serenity: Finding Peace and Happiness in the Serenity Prayer.

 In 2019, Morris appeared as Frank Sheeran’s priest at the nursing home in the film The Irishman, starring Robert De Niro, Al Pacino, and Joe Pesci.